 Bookkept are qualified accountants and business advisors who can take care of all your accounting and business advisory needs, so you can focus on what you’re good at – running your business.

 What does a bookkeeper do every day?

-- recording sales
+- sales of recordings

-- filing receipts
+- receipts filing

-- producing financial reports for record-keeping purposes
+- preparing financial statements for record-keeping

 So, what is the difference between a bookkeeper and an accountant?